MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 4. In the Language section, select the additional languages you want to install.
 5. Deploy the languages using the same process you use to deploy Office.

-> [!NOTE]
-> When you add to an existing deployment, the ODT can automatically use the same architecture (32 bit or 64 bit), source location (Office CDN or local source), and update channel as the existing installation of Office 365 ProPlus.
+When you add to an existing deployment, the ODT can automatically use the same architecture (32 bit or 64 bit), source location (Office CDN or local source), and update channel as the existing installation of Office 365 ProPlus.
 Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.
 The Office Customization Tool, however, requires that you specify all these values, so you can only use this feature if you create the configuration file in a text editor.

 ## Install proofing tools